 - Make your feedback form an online survey.
 Former clients are less likely to be straight with you about their reasons for leaving if they have to say it to your face.
 Send them an email and assure them it'll be anonymous.

 - Keep it short and relevant.
 There's no point asking page after page of questions.
 Make sure you're asking them questions specific to your business, but make sure the completion time is around the five-minute mark.
 Much longer than that and they'll get bored and just not do it.

 - Don't take it personally.
 Remember this is for you to improve your business and that's not going to happen if everyone tells you about the good stuff.
-You need to know what people didn't like so you can make the necessary changes to make sure it doesn't happen again.
+You need to know what people didn't like so you know how to retain members and make the necessary changes to make sure it doesn't happen again.